Formal Series of Generalised Functions and Their Application to Deformation Quantisation: Linear continuous functionals as states

+Our definition of nonnegativity is stronger than the one proposed by S. Waldmann \cite{wald}.
+We are motivated by the fact that a concrete value of the deformation parameter depends on a choice of units and can be arbitrarily large.

-For any nonnegative value of $\lambda$ and any $s \in {\cal N}$ the linear combination $\sum_{l=-r}^{s}\lambda^l \varphi_l $ is a function belonging to $ C^{\infty}({\cal M}).$ Vice versa, every function $\varphi \in C^{\infty}({\cal M}) $ for an arbitrary fixed value of $\lambda$ and arbitrary fixed numbers $r,\, s$ may be written as a sum $\sum_{l=-r}^{s}\lambda^l \varphi_l $ and this representation is not unique.
+For any nonnegative value of $\lambda$ and any $s \in {\cal N}$ the linear combination $\sum_{l=-u}^{s}\lambda^l \varphi_l $ is a function belonging to $ C^{\infty}({\cal M}).$ Vice versa, every function $\varphi \in C^{\infty}({\cal M}) $ for an arbitrary fixed value of $\lambda$ and arbitrary fixed numbers $u,\, s$ may be written as a sum $\sum_{l=-u}^{s}\lambda^l \varphi_l $ and this representation is not unique.

-Therefore the condition (\ref{5}) leads to the following observation. \begin{co} A generalised function $T \in {\cal E}'({\cal M}) $ is positively defined over the ring $ (C^{\infty}[\lambda^{-1},\lambda]]({\cal M}), \bullet)$ if and only if it is positively defined over the ring $ (C^{\infty}({\cal M}), \cdot).$ \end{co} Definition \ref{positivity2} refers to numerical values of the deformation parameter which is against the spirit of formal series calculus.
-Hence it would be welcome to reformulate the meaning of positivity in a form not mentioning possible values of $\lambda$ and operating on arbitrary formal series.
-Let us check whether the condition (\ref{5}) states that for every natural number $l$ fulfilling the inequality $ - 2r \leq l$ \be \lambda^l \Big< T, \sum_{k_1 + k_2=l} \overline{\varphi}_{k_1} \varphi_{k_2}\Big> \geq 0. \ee Remember that $-r \leq k_1, k_2.$ If the answer were positive, we would not have to assume any numerical values of $\lambda$ on the contrary to (\ref{5}).
+Therefore the condition (\ref{5}) leads to the following observation. \begin{co} A generalised function $T \in {\cal E}'({\cal M}) $ is nonegatively defined over the ring $ (C^{\infty}[\lambda^{-1},\lambda]]({\cal M}), \bullet)$ if and only if it is nonnegatively defined over the ring $ (C^{\infty}({\cal M}), \cdot).$ \end{co} Definition \ref{positivity2} refers to numerical values of the deformation parameter which is against the spirit of formal series calculus.
+Hence it would be welcome to reformulate the meaning of nonegativity in a form not mentioning possible values of $\lambda$ and operating on arbitrary formal series.
+At first glance a sufficient condition for a generalised function $T \in {\cal E}'({\cal M})$ to be nonnegative could state that for every natural number $l$ fulfilling the inequality $ - 2u \leq l$ \be \lambda^l \Big< T, \sum_{k_1 + k_2=l} \overline{\varphi}_{k_1} \varphi_{k_2}\Big> \geq 0. \ee Recall that $-u \leq k_1, k_2.$